- Install Ray and Kueue.

 - Using a YAML file

---nodes: The number of Nodes is the number of workers (in addition to the head Node).
+--nodes: The number of Nodes is the number of workers, in addition to the head Node.
 This example creates a Ray dev box with a total of four worker Nodes and one head Node.
 All Nodes can run jobs.
-If there are insufficient resources, the cluster will be queued. -
+If resources are insufficient, the cluster is queued. -

---image: This is the Ray Docker image.
-We highly recommend building a custom Ray image using CoreWeave’s nccl-tests as a base image for InfiniBand support.
+--image: The Ray Docker image.
+We recommend building a custom Ray image using CoreWeave’s nccl-tests as a base image for InfiniBand support.
 If you don’t include the--imageoption, the script uses the rayproject/ray-ml:2.9.0-gpu image.

 |---|---|---|